 As you can see, this first sheet is easy and quick to complete.
 All the students need to do is read the sentences and fill in the blanks with the correct conjunction.

-Here, for example, you have a cut and paste.
-It’s very similar to the first, but it takes longer to complete, and targets motor and organizational skills.
+This cut and paste is very similar to the one you just saw, but it takes longer to complete, and targets motor and organizational skills.

 Take a look at a third way to practice using the conjunctions “and/but”.
 In this case, students use with their own ideas to complete the sentences.